 Little Free Library FAQs

 Yes, anyone may contribute or take books.
 The more the merrier!
-If you take a book (or two) from a Library, you do not need to return that exact book.
-However, in order to keep the Little Library full of good choices for the whole neighborhood, the next time you swing by the Library bring a few books to share.
-Little Library book exchanges function on the honor system; everyone contributes to ensure there are always quality books inside.
+If you take a book (or two) from a library, you do not need to return that exact book.
+However, in order to keep the little library full of good choices for the whole neighborhood, the next time you swing by the library bring a few books to share.
+Little Free Library book exchanges function on the honor system; everyone contributes to ensure there are always quality books inside.
 This way, we all win!

 Censorship is not the answer, but a balanced collection can be.
 Don’t ban books, but instead of five or 10 copies of something, one copy might do.
 Instead of a messy collection of handouts and brochures promoting almost anything, try limiting pamphlets to recruitment for tutoring or reading programs.